teyang-lau/GoogleGame_RecommenderSystem/logsheet.md

   - [x] `price`, `minInstalls`, `containsAds`, `editorsChoice` can also be used as features
   - [x] remove games with very low `minInstalls`?
 Probably need to do this with some other feature like `year`.
 If `minInstalls` is still low after released for a year or more, then should probably not recommend it
   - [ ] find a way to incorporate game name and developer name similarity into cosine similarity
-  - [ ] add game name to description
-  - [ ] include both LDA and TF-IDF features
   - [ ] tweak other feature weightings to get best similarities
+  - [ ] reduce time complexity of evaluate function
-  - [ ] create user profile based on the average of the features of games they reviewed
+  - [x] create user profile based on the average of the features of games they reviewed
-  - [ ] train-test split user profile for content-based filtering model evaluation
+  - [x] train-test split user profile for content-based filtering model evaluation
 * Collaborative filtering
-  * [ ] reset userID after filtering; if not userID can be quite long
+  * [x] reset userID after filtering; if not userID can be quite long
 * Deploy model on Streamlit
   - [ ] For children recommendations